OpenTPCast/Docs/guides/UPGRADE.md

 1. Once the TPCast device shows up in VirtualHere USB Client under USB Hubs, launch SteamVR if it is not already configured to run automatically.

 ## Troubleshooting
-If you experience tracking issues or devices being dropped in SteamVR after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-channel-frequency) or [network mode](ROUTER.md#switching-to-another-network-mode) in your TPCast router.
+If you experience tracking issues or devices are being dropped in SteamVR after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-channel-frequency) or [network mode](ROUTER.md#switching-to-another-network-mode) in your TPCast router.